-Khat is legal in many Horn of Africa and Arabian Peninsula countries, including Ethiopia, Somalia, Djibouti, Kenya and Yemen.
-It is illegal in Eritrea, and in South Africa (where the plant itself is a protected species).
-Khat is also banned in most European countries - including the Netherlands and most recently, the United Kingdom, which listed the substance as a Class C drug in 2014.
-In Canada, khat is a controlled substance (meaning that it is illegal to purchase it without the approval of a medical practitioner).
+In Canada, khat is a controlled substance (meaning that it is illegal to purchase it without the approval of a medical practitioner), although the possession of khat for personal use is not an indictable offense.
+The maximum sentence for traffickers is 10 years imprisonment.
 In the United States, cathinone is a Schedule I drug, effectively rendering khat illegal.
 Missouri and California specifically prohibit khat as well as cathinone.

 Rest of the World